TAN-Gaming/FalloutNV-No-Registry-Patch/README.md

 ## Notes
 - MSVC is not supported because it's a lot easier to create a proxy DLL using MinGW.
-- This code may works with another versions if you can create a proxy DLL that loaded by `FalloutNV.exe` and `FalloutNVLauncher.exe`.
+- This code may works with another versions too, if you created a proxy DLL that loaded by `FalloutNV.exe` and `FalloutNVLauncher.exe`.